gary9204/StuckFactsheet/doc/source/guide/devel_notes.rst

 of the pattern, see Wikipedia page `Model-view-controller
 <https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller>`_.

+.. warning:: The text after this point is under review.
+Portions of
+    the text are inaccurate and incomplete.

 The general flow of control is illustrated in the figure below.
 A user takes action at the view.
 The view translates an action into requests to a controller.
 The controller updates the model based on the request.